Characters: Wild ARMs 3

 - Time Abyss: That statue in one of the early dungeons?
 It's Asgard after waiting patiently in one place for centuries so that he can protect The Prophets, who he doesn't even like anymore.

-- Chekhov's Gunman: Beatrice makes numerous, almost indistinguishable cameos in cutscenes as a background filler character.
-She even spawns in various towns as a seemingly-generic NPC, albeit always conveniently out of reach.
+- Chekhov's Gunman: Beatrice makes numerous, almost indistinguishable cameos in cutscenes as a background filler character, as well as being referred to by a number of different characters.
+She even spawns in various towns as a seemingly-generic NPC, albeit always conveniently out of reach...

 - Contagious A.I.: The game never comes out and says this, but she's basically this trope with supernatural trappings.

-- Creepy Child: Really bad when she starts talking about how she wants to be pregnant and give birth to the "new Filgaia"..
+- Creepy Child: She's the cute, dark-haired girl you've seen all over the place.
+Although given her appearance, it's really uncomfortable when she starts talking about how she wants to be pregnant and give birth to the "new Filgaia"..

 - Demonic Possession: Through dreams.